Charterhouse/truffle-create-react-app/web-app/README.md

 ### pages/accounts/Accounts.js

 This is a page listing the accounts returned from Web3.
-This file demonstrates the basic use of the `withWeb3` HOC.
+The `Accounts` component is stateless and expects `location` object from the `Router` and `accounts` from Web3.
+Both are injected in `App.js` component.

 ### pages/dapp/DApp.js

-This is a barebones demonstration dapp that utilizes the `withWeb3` HOC, but also makes calls to the contract.
-More specifically, it stores a value and gets a value.
+The `DApp` components makes calls to the `contract` given in one of the props provided by `Web3` component.

 ## components

 Components hold some shared presentational components that support navigation and a bit of styling.
 We wanted to avoid imposing any specific framework so at least we could remove some noise coming from styling issues by giving it their own abstractions.

 We encourage you to try [glamorous](https://github.com/paypal/glamorous) for handling styling in React.

+### components/web3

+Here, in the `Web3.js` file, we define our `Web3` component that follows *render props* pattern.
+As we can see, the `render` prop function receives an object with three attributes: `web3`, `accounts`, and `contract`.

 ### components/navigation